amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/README.md

 How can you check if a substring exists in a string?
 (How to implement the `indexOf()` function?)

+> search a part of a string inside full word strings

 **Example 1 (Found case):**
 Input String: "Hello", Target: "lo"
 Results: 3